studyingChristianity/symbols/*journal.md

 **Location:** 4869 Englewood Dr, San Jose, CA 95129

-**Description of Activity:**
+**Description:**
 I have observed suspicious activity at this residence over the past few weeks.
-Specifically:

-* Bright lights in the backyard turn **on and off at irregular intervals** at night, roughly every 10 to 60 seconds.
+Specifically, bright lights in the backyard turn on and off at irregular intervals at night, roughly every 10 to 60 seconds.
+It raises a concern that there may be an illegal cannabis cultivation happening outdoor.
-* In addition, there have been **strong odors** coming from the property in the past several days.

-The irregular lighting at night raises a concern that there may be an illegal cannabis cultivation.

 ---